-The Company has elected the fair value option for certain interests in Non-Agency RMBS which we refer to as the overcollateralization classes.
+The Company has elected the fair value option for certain interests in Non-Agency RMBS which it refers to as the overcollateralization classes.
 The cash flows for these holdings are generally subordinate to all other interests of the trusts and generally only pay out funds when certain ratios are met and excess cash holdings, as determined by the trustee, are available for distribution to the overcollateralization class.
 Many of the investments in this group have no current cash flows and may not ever pay cash flows, depending on the loss experience of the collateral group supporting the investment.
-Estimating future cash flows for this group of Non-Agency RMBS investments is highly subjective and uncertain; therefore, the Company has elected to carry these holdings at fair value with changes in fair value reflected in earnings.
+Estimating future cash flows for this group of Non-Agency RMBS investments is highly subjective and uncertain; therefore, the Company records these holdings at fair value with changes in fair value reflected in earnings.

 Changes in fair value are presented in Net unrealized gains (losses) on financial instruments at fair value on the Consolidated Statements of Operations.
-The fair value of the Non-Agency RMBS carried at fair value with changes in fair value reflected in earnings is \$18 million and \$19 million as of March 31, 2017 and December 31, 2016, respectively.
+The fair value of the Non-Agency RMBS carried at fair value with changes in fair value reflected in earnings was \$15 million and \$19 million as of September 30, 2017 and December 31, 2016, respectively.